Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in experimental physics: Material and Methods

 \subsection{Experimental setup}

-The same experimental setup as in \cite{DALMAZZONE} was used for this work.
-The atomic clocks are located at the ground floor of our lab together with a frequency counter (\href{https://www.keysight.com/us/en/assets/7018-02642/data-sheets/5990-6283.pdf}{53220A} model from Keysight Technologies).
+The same experimental setup as in \cite{DALMAZZONE} was used for this work and is shown in Figure~\ref{fig:setup} for completeness.
+The atomic clocks are located at the ground floor of our laboratory together with a frequency counter (\href{https://www.keysight.com/us/en/assets/7018-02642/data-sheets/5990-6283.pdf}{53220A} model from Keysight Technologies).
 In this room, as part of the T-REFIMEVE network~\cite{Refimeve,Refimeve2}, we also have access to the realisation of the UTC from the Observatoire de Paris UTC(OP)~\cite{UTC_OP} and its reference signals, $10$~MHz and Pulse Per Second (PPS), via a White Rabbit (WR) switch~\cite{WR}.
 We can then measure in real time the difference between the PPS signals of an atomic clock and the UTC(OP).
 The atomic clock PPS and $10$ MHz signals are also sent to the fifth floor of the laboratory with the WR protocol where we have installed a GNSS antenna (on the roof) and a receiver.
 Using the atomic clock signals as external reference, the receiver provides a measurement of the time difference between the atomic clock and the GNSS time bases.
-All the material used was already described in detail in~\cite{DALMAZZONE} except for the Caesium clock, that was acquired later and is presented hereafter.
+All the material used was already described in detail in~\cite{DALMAZZONE} except for the Caesium clock, that was acquired later and is presented below.